SbrTa/springboot-sharding-jdbc-demo/README.md

 	</build>
 </project>
 ```
 In fact, this is similar to the official website of sharding-jdbc.

-In fact, I want to write a pom of `sharding-jdbc-spring-boot-starter`, and I will talk about it when the project business is finished.
-## 4. Configure the data source
+## 4. Configure data source
 I want to make the database configurable, so instead of configuring the database directly in the `application.properties` file, I write it in the `database.json` file.

 ```json